racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/osisoperations.md

 * version of the Root Object
 * a dictionary with values

-    osis.viewSave(DOMAIN, ROOTOBJECT\_TYPE, VIEW\_NAME, rootobject.guid, rootobject.version, values)
+    osis.viewSave(DOMAIN, ROOTOBJECT_TYPE, VIEW_NAME, rootobject.guid, rootobject.version, values)

-###Execution Tasklet
+###Tasklet Execution
-The store and update tasklet can only be executed when the `rootobjecttype` in the `params` dict matches the given Root Object type.
-Thus this must be defined in the match function of the tasklet:
+The store and update tasklet can only be executed when the `rootobjecttype` in the `params` dictionary matches the given Root Object type.
+This must be defined in the `match` function of the tasklet:

     def match(q, i, params, tags):
         return params['rootobjecttype'] == ROOTOBJECT_TYPE